elizarov/SerializationByConvention/README.md

 ```

 So we call `SerialName` an _implicit qualifier_.
 There is no harm in specifying it explicitly.
-Moreover, we can define our custom explict qualifiers.
+Moreover, we can define our custom explicit qualifiers.
 For example, we can read instances of `Person` class
 from a database and use totally different column names in the database, while still using the same source class:

 ```kotlin